bbrewington/docs.getdbt.com/website/docs/reference/node-selection/syntax.md

 consider using a [yaml selector](/reference/node-selection/yaml-selectors).
 You can use a predefined definition with the `--selector` flag.
 Note that when you're using `--selector`, most other flags (namely `--select` and `--exclude`) will be ignored.

+The `--select` and `--selector` arguments are similar in that they both allow you to select resources.
 To understand the difference between `--select` and `--selector` arguments, see [this section](/reference/node-selection/yaml-selectors#difference-between---select-and---selector) for more details.

 ### Troubleshoot with the `ls` command